SublimeLinter/SublimeLinter-flow/README.md

 |lib|Add a path to your interface files.
 [More info](http://flowtype.org/docs/third-party.html#interface-files)|
 |show-all-errors|It allows flow to output all errors instead of stopping at 50|

+### Warning

+At this moment, using `all` in a medium to big sized node.js project may cause a **crash**.
+It's recommended to use `flow` incrementally,  one file at a time.

+Use with caution.

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: